davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 temperatures and pressures.
-The rough estimate of the garnet-in pressure given by @ONeill1981 is sufficiently accurate at T < 1200 ºC and is used to graphically illustrate the high-pressure constraint on the Crystal Knob xenoliths. `Figure depth` shows the phase-transition depths estimated by this empirical relationship, given the Cr# of each sample (with error bars of 0.15 GPa).
+The rough estimate of the garnet-in pressure given by @ONeill1981 is sufficiently accurate at T < 1200 ºC and is used to graphically illustrate the high-pressure constraint on the Crystal Knob xenoliths. @fig:depth shows the phase-transition depths estimated by this empirical relationship, given the Cr# of each sample (with error bars of 0.15 GPa).
 This simple treatment shows that the maximum possible entrainment depths of the high-Cr samples increase by